ggoDeye/ghostlore-max-special-modifiers/CONFIGURATION_GUIDE.md

 ### Affixes Not Being Forced

-- Verify `Enabled: true` for both the tag configuration and specific affix
+- Verify the affix is set to `true` in the configuration
-- Check that the `StatID` matches exactly
+- Check that the affix name matches exactly (case-sensitive)
 - Enable `DebugLogging: true` to see detailed information
 - Ensure the item has the correct tag